OctupleSakura/OctupleSakura/README.md

 In order to learn more, I have to leave temporarily.

-Look forward to coming back.
+Look forward to coming back someday.

 ### :rabbit: About Me